-- Cover you baking sheets with aluminum foil and spray with coconut oil.
+- Cover you baking sheets with parchment paper and spray with coconut oil.

-- Wash your sweet potatoes, dry them, cut its ends, and cut into ⅛ inch slices.
+- Wash and pat dry sweet potatoes, and cut into ⅛ inch rounds.

 - Spray coconut oil on every slice; sprinkle cinnamon and a bit of salt on top.